With These Tips You Will Be Successful In Starting A Business While Employed

 Stay motivated and encouraged

-As we mentioned earlier, as soon as your business starts to make a profit, you need to register for self-assessment with the HMRC.
+As soon as your business starts to make a profit, you need to register for self-assessment with the HMRC.
 In addition to this, it’s also a good place to mention your contractual obligations with your current employer.

 Make sure you read your employment contract and check for ANY clauses or disclosures that you need to be aware of.
 If you’re ever in doubt, seek legal advice.